Bob Peck, Mountainwater FilmsSuggested Itineraries

 Haywood County

 Immerse yourself in Haywood County, a vibrant community that pays homage to the past and embraces the future.
 In this curated itinerary, you’ll learn about Quay Smathers’s shape-note singing and his historic school.
-Find the best spots for community gatherings, including clogging and square dancing throughout the count.
+Find the best spots for community gatherings, including clogging and square dancing throughout the county.
 And be on the lookout for a different festival every season!
 From international acts to hometown musical heroes, Haywood County is filled with live performances and talented artists.
 Follow the Haywood music trail Itinerary here.

 Black Mountain

 Just 15 minutes east of Asheville, Black Mountain, the “little town that rocks,” makes for a great day trip from anywhere within a 2-hour drive.
 Park your car for free in one of the municipal lots, and strike out on foot up the shop-lined streets that have been welcoming tourists since the coming of the railroad in 1880.
-Visit the Swannanoa Valley Museum, the Black Mountain Center for the Arts, the Red House Art Gallery next to the historic Monte Vista Hotel.
+Visit the Swannanoa Valley Museum, the Black Mountain Center for the Arts, and the Red House Art Gallery next to the historic Monte Vista Hotel.
 The old depot is a craft co-op, and you can visit a restored caboose next door if you like railroad history.
 And have your picture taken in the giant rocking chairs on Town Square or in front of the visitor center.

 There’s lots of music to be had in Black Mountain, including the summer Thursday night music series, Park Rhythms, at beautiful Lake Tomahawk.
 The White Horse music hall presents music of all kinds, from classical to bluegrass, with a little Celtic thrown in from time to time.
 It’s a great listening room with an intimate connection between musicians and the audience.
-Beer and wine are served in a bistro style set-up except on nights of larger concerts.
+Beer and wine are served in a bistro-style setup except on nights of larger concerts.

 Speaking of beer, Black Mountain is now home to three craft breweries—Pisgah, Lookout, and Ciderworks.